samtaufa/nomoa.bsd/src/comms/mail/postfix/tls.md

 221 2.0.0 Bye
 </pre>

-We use openssl's -starttls feature to allow it to make the encryption/decrypting between our console and the server.
+**openssl's s_client -starttls smtp** tells it to make the encryption/decrypting between our console and an SMTP server.
 Once connected, then we can go through our normal smtp test message commands.
 (Shown in CAPITAL letters above.)

 ### <a name="verify.smtps"></a> SMTPS